 With these criteria, you can figure out your chances of ranking and the effort required to do so.

-Conducting the process manually is cumbersome at best.
-Plus, you could never evaluate the entire scope of ranking factors to determine the full keyword difficulty.
+But conducting the process manually is cumbersome at best.
+Plus, you could never evaluate the entire scope of ranking factors to determine how difficult it would be to rank for that query.

 Taking a Complete Look at Keyword Difficulty with seoClarity

-Over the last two years, we’ve been evaluating factors that make pages strong enough to rank.
-Out of that research comes the new Keyword Difficulty value in seoClarity.
+Over the course of two years, we evaluated the factors that make pages strong enough to rank to formulate our innovative Keyword Difficulty value.

-Keyword Difficulty uses an entirely new way of understanding how difficult it is to rank in the traffic positions for a keyword.
+Keyword Difficulty in seoClarity uses an entirely new way of understanding how difficult it is to rank in the traffic positions for a keyword.

 Incorporating a robust machine learning algorithm, the feature evaluates billions of data points from our entire Research Grid dataset, from a topical authority, rankings, backlinks, search volume, trends, volatility, and more to determine a keyword difficulty score for each keyword.